on Jul 08, 2022, Updated Jan 10, 2024

-A madcap scramble of eggs, tortilla chips, peppers, onions and cheese is the kind of breakfast that make a whole lot of people a whole lot of happy.
+A madcap Tex-Mex scramble of eggs, tortilla chips, peppers, onions, and cheese is the kind of breakfast that makes a whole lot of people a whole lot of happy.

 - 2 tablespoons unsalted butter

 - ½ cup chopped red, orange or yellow bell pepper

 - Kosher salt and freshly ground pepper (to taste)

 - 1 teaspoon hot sauce (or to taste)